 To say Reddit forum WallStreetBets accumulated infamy and notoriety and more in the span of a few days is an understatement.
-Just ask market participants holdings short positions in AMC Entertainment Holdings (NYSE:AMC) and GameStop (NYSE:GME), just to name a pair.
+Just ask market participants holdings short positions in AMC Entertainment Holdings AMC and GameStop GME, just to name a pair.

 What Happened: With heavily shorted stocks and their subsequent squeezes all the rage these days, WSB is drawing a crowd and with a crowd comes ideas – some credible, some not so much.